bri-anadi/opera/README.md

 ### Token & Payment Options

-- **Multi-Stablecoin Support**: Accept USDT, DAI, and other stablecoins alongside USDC
+- **Additional Stablecoins**: Accept USDT, DAI, and other stablecoins alongside USDC/EURC
 - **Multi-token Salaries**: Allow employees to receive payment in their preferred token
 - **Fiat On/Off Ramps**: Integration with services like Coinbase Commerce for fiat conversion
 - **Cross-chain Payments**: Support for multiple blockchain networks (Ethereum, Polygon, Arbitrum, Optimism)